 I was trained in cognitive-behavioral therapy at the Center for Anxiety and Related Disorders, including the Eating Disorders Program, at Boston University, and at the General Mental Health and Mood Disorders Clinics at the VA-Boston Medical Center in Jamaica Plain.
 I have provided individual CBT to clients with panic disorder, specific phobias, social phobia, generalized anxiety disorder, depression, and eating disorders.
 I have co-led CBT groups for social phobia, depression, and anger management.
 My education at Boston University also included training in mindfulness-based approaches such as Acceptance and Commitment Therapy (ACT) and in David Barlow’s Unified Protocol for Emotional Disorders.

 In addition, I received training in relational psychodynamic therapy at the Danielsen Institute at Boston University, where I participated in specialized training in the intersection of religion and spirituality with psychological health.
-I received further supervision in psychodynamic and relational-cultural therapy at MIT Mental Health and at Counseling and Psychological Services at the University of Pennsylvania.
+I received further supervision in psychodynamic and relational-cultural therapy at MIT Student Mental Health and Counseling and at Counseling and Psychological Services at the University of Pennsylvania.
 In addition to my CBT group experience, I have co-led supportive therapy groups and interpersonal process groups at the Danielsen Institute, MIT, and the University of Pennsylvania.
 My training in culturally competent provision of psychological services has included coursework, seminars, and supervision focusing on racial, ethnic, and other cultural differences; LGBTQ issues; microaggressions; social justice in counseling; and attending to power and privilege in the therapy relationship.
 I have worked with adults aged 17 – 84 years, from a wide range of racial, ethnic, and SES backgrounds.
 I have extensive experience working with university populations, including undergraduate, graduate, and professional students, international students, non-traditional students, and LGBTQ students.
-I was trained in provision of couples’ therapy at University of Pennsylvania and work with heterosexual and LGBTQ couples.
+I was trained in provision of couples’ therapy at University of Pennsylvania and I work with heterosexual and LGBTQ couples.